maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 ## Get creative

-You can have an unlimited number of themes this way, and they're not limited to flat colors either - with some extra effort you can have patterns, gradients or even GIFs in your design.
+You can create any number of themes this way, and they're not limited to flat colors either - with some extra effort you can have patterns, gradients or even GIFs in your design.
 Although just because you can doesn't always mean you should, as is evidenced by my site's new *Rainbow Road* theme.

 Please don't use that one.